Teen nonprofit founder to give assembly at East Middle School

 The nonprofit’s mission is to “show children from every walk of life that there is a way to achieve your dreams no matter your situation,” according to its website.
 Its focus is on pediatric cancer, anti-bullying and teen suicide.

-The Boise resident started raising money for pediatric cancer when he was 7 years old as a way to help kids less fortunate than him.
+The Boise resident started raising money for pediatric cancer when he was 7 years old as a way to help kids less fortunate.
 That first year, he raised $2,500, he said.
 The next, he raised $5,000, and last year he raised around $8,000.

 As a fifth-grader, he was bullied by other kids for wearing pink tennis shoes, and it made him want to give up on the work he was doing, specifically with cancer fundraising.